qlik-oss/core-website/docs/documentation/custom-analytics-ui.md

 * The scaling will be done manually with the help of scripts and will depend on the anticipated traffic.
 * The data set (no dynamic data reduction) is the same for every end-user.
 * The data reload is usually every quarter when FDA releases them.
-* A subscription model won't be implemented (rely on authentication permissions only).
+* A subscription model won't be implemented (rely on authentication permissions only.)

 ## Data